UWrc/UWrc.github.io/docs/hyak101/python/syllabus.md

 :::note

-We have tried to write this with the least amount of jargon, to keep this guide generally accessible, but parts will be challenging for novices.
+Parts of this guide will be challenging for novices.
 There is a small amount of Bash programming involved, and while most can be copy & pasted, you may run into difficulties if you need to make modifications.